gustavogmfarias/iffolha-js-backend/README.md

 => Regras de Negócios

--   Should be able to include a new report;
+-   Should be able to include a new Article;
--   Only Admin users, authors or editor users should be able to include a new report;
+-   Only Admin users, authors or editor users should be able to include a new Article;
--   Only admin users or editor users should be able to delete a report;
+-   Only admin users or editor users should be able to delete a Article;
--   Only admin users or editor users should be able to edit a report;
+-   Only admin users or editor users should be able to edit a Article;
 -   Should be able to include a main image;
 -   Should not be able to include main images with different size than default;
 -   Should be able to include Tags;
 -   Should be able to add a new tag if it doesn't exist;
 -   Should be able to Delete tags;
--   Should be able to list all the reports;
+-   Should be able to list all the Articles;
--   Should be able to order the reports by date of inclusion;
+-   Should be able to order the Articles by date of inclusion;
--   Should be able to search the reports by title;
+-   Should be able to search the Articles by title;
--   Should be able to search the reports by author;
+-   Should be able to search the Articles by author;
--   Should be able to search the reports by the user who posted the report;
+-   Should be able to search the Articles by the user who posted the Article;
--   Should be able to search the report for period of dates;
+-   Should be able to search the Article for period of dates;
 -   Should be able to order the list clicking in the head of the table;
 -   should be able to set highlight news;
 -   The highlight news should to be show in order was posted;
--   Should be able to include a Category in the report;
+-   Should be able to include a Category in the Article;
 -   Should be able to add a new category in the moment of the inclusion if it doesn't exist;
--   Should be able to include the author in the report;
+-   Should be able to include the author in the Article;
 -   Should no be able to include the author doesn't exist;
 -   If the author doesn't exist, should be able to include in the moment that was called;
 -   Should be able to generate a slug after the include of the news;